A giant crane arrives in Baltimore, but leaders see a 'daunting' cleanup job ahead

 That may be why elected officials in Maryland have been playing up the national economic importance of the port of Baltimore.

-"It affects supply chains all over the country, in every state of the union," said Congressman Kweisi Mfume, whose district includes parts of Baltimore, as well as Dundalk, Maryland and other communities that depended on the collapsed bridge.
+"It affects supply chains all over the country, in every state of the union," said Rep. Kweisi Mfume, a Democrat whose congressional district includes parts of Baltimore, as well as Dundalk, Md., and other communities that depended on the collapsed bridge.
 "We've got to move swiftly to clear the channel."

 The Coast Guard says it is monitoring the Dali for any release of hazardous materials.